-EVERYONE who enrolls in Medicare Part B must pay their monthly Medicare Part B Premium and their Annual Part B Deductible, regardles of whether they participate in Original Medicare, a Medicare Advantage Plan or if tehy choose Original Medicare with a Medicare Supplement policy.
-Part B can be Paid by Credit Card, DIrect Bill, EFT Transfers or can be paid from your monthly Social Security Benefits.
+EVERYONE who enrolls in Medicare Part B must pay their monthly Medicare Part B Premium and their Annual Part B Deductible, regardless of whether they participate in Original Medicare, a Medicare Advantage Plan or if they choose Original Medicare with a Medicare Supplement policy.
+Part B can be Paid by Credit Card, Direct Bill, EFT Transfers or can be paid from your monthly Social Security Benefits.

 For 2022 the monthly Medicare Part B premium is $270.10 and the Annual Part B Deductible will be $233.